 There was a staggering 2,532% rise in telehealth services this year—and many of the new converts are parents of infants.
 This should come as no surprise: Virtual visits have taken the anxiety and risk out of taking your baby to the doctor.
 By eliminating travel and reducing cost, telehealth can feel like a miracle for new parents.

 Parenting a newborn might be the most stressful job in the world—especially during those first few days and weeks.
 But with telehealth, doctors can continue to keep an eye on the baby immediately after birth.
 This is especially important for babies in the Neonatal Intensive Care Unit (NICU).
 Bringing a NICU baby home can be terrifying, but telemedicine provides the guidance and support parents need shortly after their baby is discharged.

 Infants spend less time in a doctor’s office.

 Infants have annoyingly frequent doctor’s appointments.
 There are those monthly well visits (to check vital signs and responsiveness), and because babies can’t say what hurts, new parents are often quick to get the doctor on the phone.
 Telehealth makes these recurrent doctor visits not only more convenient, but less risky by keeping babies safely at home and away from a germ-filled doctor’s office.
-Additionally, some telehealth services, such as Opear, eliminate the waiting game altogether and will immediately connect you with the provider of your choice.
+Additionally, some telehealth services, such as Opear LLC, eliminate the waiting game altogether and will immediately connect you with the provider of your choice.